WILD MINDS RETREAT

 • By afternoon, we’ll land on a wild beach where you’ll set up your tent and begin acquainting yourself with the land.

-• As the sun sets, we’ll settle into our first guided meditation by the waves, followed by dinner with a view.
+• As the sun sets, we’ll settle into our first guided meditation by the waves and then dinner with a view.

 • That evening, our opening council circle invites reflection on what you’re ready to release as you step into this new year.
 Then, stretch out beneath the vast Baja sky and watch as the stars slowly reveal themselves.